xgfone/ship/README.md

 	// If ture, it will clean the request path before finding the route.
 	CleanPath bool

-	// You can customize the logger implementation, or use ship.NewNoLevelLogger(os.Stdout).
+	// You can customize the logger implementation, or use NewNoLevelLogger(os.Stdout).
 	Logger Logger
-	// You can customize the Binder implementation, or use ship.NewBinder.
+	// You can customize the Binder implementation, or use NewBinder().
 	Binder Binder
 	// You can customize the Renderer implementation.
 	Renderer Renderer

-	// You can customize the Route management, or use ship.NewRoute.
+	// You can customize the Route management, or use NewRoute().
 	// The default implementation is based on Radix tree,
 	// which refers to https://github.com/go-playground/pure.
 	NewRoute func() Route
-	// You can customize the Context implementation, or use ship.NewContext.
+	// You can customize the Context implementation, or use NewContext().
 	NewContext func() Context
-	// You can customize the URLParam implementation, or use ship.NewURLParam.
+	// You can customize the URLParam implementation, or use NewURLParam().
 	NewURLParam func(int) URLParam
 	// You can check and filter the response output before sending the peer.
 	FilterOutput func([]byte) []byte

-	// You can appoint the error handler, or use ship.HandleHTTPError.
+	// You can appoint the error handler, or use HandleHTTPError().
 	HandleError func(ctx Context, err error)
 	// You can appoint the panic handler.
 	HandlePanic func(ctx Context, panicValue interface{})

 	// You can appoint the OPTIONS handler.
 	OptionsHandler Handler
 	// You can appoint the NotFound handler.
-Or use ship.NotFoundHandler.
+Or use NotFoundHandler.
 	NotFoundHandler Handler
 	// You can appoint the MethodNotAllowed handler.
 	MethodNotAllowedHandler Handler